New Mexico coach Davie hospitalized after 'serious' incident | New Country 923

 New Mexico coach Davie hospitalized after ‘serious’ incident

 ALBUQUERQUE, N.M.
-(AP) — New Mexico coach Bob Davie was taken to the hospital Saturday night after “a serious medical incident” following the team’s game against Sam Houston State.
+(AP) — New Mexico coach Bob Davie was recovering in a hospital Saturday night after “a serious medical incident” moments after his team’s victory against Sam Houston State.

-Athletic director Eddie Nunez released a statement after the Lobos won 39-31 at home in Albuquerque.
-Nunez said the university will release more information as it becomes available.

-“We ask that you keep the Davie family in your prayers,” Nunez said.
+The school released a statement from the Davie family, saying the 64-year-old coach was “doing well” and surrounded by family.

+That came about an hour after athletic director Eddie Nunez made the announcement that Davie had been taken to the hospital after the Lobos won 39-31 at home.
+According to the Albuquerque Journal, the 64-year-old Davie several times during the game could be seen with his hands on his midsection and chest.
+At one point, the newspaper reporter, Davie kneeled down during the action.

+Davie’s wife, Joanne Davie, was seen in the ambulance’s front seat as it left for nearby University of New Mexico Hospital.

+“Coach Davie is doing well and recovering, he is surrounded by family and your continued thoughts, prayers, and privacy are greatly appreciated during this time,” the family said.

-Davie, 64, is a former Notre Dame coach who is in his eighth season leading the New Mexico program.
-He spent 10 years as an ESPN broadcaster before returning to the sidelines at New Mexico in 2012.
+Davie is a former Notre Dame coach who is in his eighth season leading the New Mexico program.
+The Pennsylvania native spent 10 years as an ESPN broadcaster before returning to the sidelines at New Mexico in 2012.
 He led the Lobos to a 9-4 record in 2016, but that’s been followed by back to back 3-9 seasons.

 New Mexico suspended Davie for 30 days without pay in February 2018, following multiple investigations into whether he and his coaching staff interfered with criminal investigations or misconduct cases involving players.
 The school didn’t conclude that Davie or his staff obstructed criminal investigation.